Zodiak Media: History

+Acqusition by De Agostini and major expansions

 In May 2008, Italian-based holding and publishing company De Agostini who owns French-based production and distribution company Marathon Group and Magnolia, announced that they've made a deal to acquire Stockholm-based Swedish/Scandinavian international television production and distribution company Zodiak Television AB in a deal that would bring De Agostini's television subsidiaries Marathon Group and Magnolia together with Zodiak Television AB into one global entertainment production and distribution company.
 Five months later in November of that same year, De Agostini announced that they've completed their acquisition of Stockholm-based Swedish/Scandinavian international television production and distribution company Zodiak Television AB with DeAgostini's French television & animation subsidiary Marathon Group and Italian television outfit being placed under the acquired company effectively turned Zodiak Television AB into a European entertainment production powerhouse.
 The combined European production & distribution entitle had been rebranded & renamed by changing its name to Zodiak Entertainment moving the group into the global television content market with the company's head offices moved from its home country of Sweden to Paris, France as the rebranded group was aiming to acquiring more production companies.

 In October 2009, Zodiak Entertainment announced that they're expanding their UK operations by taking the acquisition in British factual and drama specialist indie production company Dangerous Films.
 They also announced that they've entering into the American Spanish-language market by launching a new production joint-venture company based in Miami with the Ricky Martin Entertainment Group being named RM 5to Elemento with the new joint venture company being headed by the CEO of Ricky Martin Entertainment Group Bruno Del Granado.

 In April 2010, Zodiak Entertainment along with their Miami-based joint venture production subsidiary RM 5to Elemento announced that they've established a production office based in Bogota, Colombia and had hired former Endemol Andino and Caracol Televisión executive Juan Maldonado to head the production office as their managing director.

 In June 2010, Zodiak Entertainment had announced that they're acquiring UK-based British independent production and distribution company RDF Media Group bringing together Zodiak Entertainment's operations with those of RDF Media Group as David Frank the former CEO and founder of RDF Media and RDF Television becoming the new CEO of the enlarged Zodiak Entertainment group along with chairman and CEO of both De Agostini Group and Zodiak Entertainment Lorenzo Pellicioli continued to serve as chairman of the combined group.
 Three months later in September of that same year, Zodiak Entertainment announced that they're rebranding themselves by renaming it to Zodiak Media Group following Zodiak's acquisition of British independent production company RDF Media Group with RDF's international division RDF Rights being folded into Zodiak's international distribution division Zodiak International Distribution and was being renamed to Zodiak Rights.